TeamGleason/punt37/README.md

 - Add Android sample code for discovering the computer using MDNS
 - Add Android sample code for calling with the custom HTTP verb
 - Consider better DNS-SD support for publishing availability of PUNT37 for discovery
-- Consider adding an HTTP GET (e.g. curl http://testcomputer.local:3737 returns HTTP OK) so a remote device can detect that PUNT37 is running